 Or you're put in Snowden's position.
-Not only do I honour his actions, but he's smart as a whip as it turns out: from 'the Guardian':
+Not only do I honour his actions, but he's smart as a whip as it turns out: from '

 the NSA has hacked civilian infrastructure such as universities, hospitals, and private businesses because it is dangerous.
 These nakedly, aggressively criminal acts are wrong no matter the target.
 Not only that, when NSA makes a technical mistake during an exploitation operation, critical systems crash.